cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/vsphere/deploying_micro_bosh.md

 Deploy a new micro BOSH instance:

 <pre class="terminal">
-$ bosh micro deploy ~/stemcells/micro-bosh-stemcell-0.6.4.tgz
+$ bosh micro deploy bosh-stemcell-XXXX-vsphere-esxi-ubuntu.tgz
 </pre>

 Update an existing micro BOSH instance.
 The existing persistent disk will be attached to the new VM:

 <pre class="terminal">
-$ bosh micro deploy ~/stemcells/micro-bosh-stemcell-0.6.4.tgz --update
+$ bosh micro deploy bosh-stemcell-XXXX-vsphere-esxi-ubuntu.tgz --update
 </pre>

 ### <a id="delete"></a>Deleting a Micro BOSH Deployment ###